 This digital piano includes 12 demo songs that pianists can play along with.
 The inclusion of these songs makes it easy for new players to learn some of their favorite songs at the start of their piano-playing journey.

 The Artesia PA-88W comes with a sustain pedal and a music stand.

-Below, please check out some of the best-selling digital pianos on Amazon, and see how well they stack up to the Artesia PA-88W.
+Below, please check out some of the best-selling digital pianos online, and see how well they stack up to the Artesia PA-88W.

 Good Keyboard for Beginners?